 - As no petition was filed, the ordinance amendment took effect 240 days after publication on December 30, 2016.

 What to Do with Odd Year Term Seats

 There are provisions in Statute Section 205.07 directing that the governing body may adopt supplementary ordinances shortening or lengthening the terms of incumbents and those elected at the initial election.
 Otherwise, the default is that odd-numbered terms are automatically extended one year until the next even-numbered year election.

 The City Council chose to allow the default and thus, as State Statutes dictated, Council terms expiring in 2017 were automatically extended one year to 2018.

-Currently only 4 cities in Ramsey County still have odd-numbered year elections.
-One of these is St Paul which is currently looking into also changing to even-numbered year elections.
-Also, voting in odd-numbered years is ISD 623 and ISD 624 which represents fewer than 4,000 Maplewood voters.
-ISD 622 votes in even-numbered years and is Maplewood’s largest school district.
+Currently only four cities in Ramsey County still have odd-numbered year elections.
+One of these is St. Paul, which is currently looking into also changing to even-numbered year elections.
+Also, voting in odd-numbered years is Independent School District (ISD) 623 and ISD 624, which represents fewer than 4,000 Maplewood voters.
+ISD 622 votes in even-numbered years and is Maplewood's largest school district.